patrickbwarren/qgis3-survex-import/README.md

 'All' tab) enter 'survex' in the search filter to find the 'Import .3d file' plugin, select it and click 'Install Plugin'.

+When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS3 window, and (if enabled) a .3d icon in a toolbar.

+#### Manual installation

 Manual installation is possible if the QGIS Python Plugins Repository route is not available: